-- Herniation or degeneration of discs of the spinal cord
+- Herniation or degeneration of discs of the spine

 - To look for problems after surgery, such as scarring or infection

-There may be other reasons for your doctor to recommend MRI of the spine or brain.
+There may be other reasons for your healthcare provider to recommend MRI of the spine

 What are the risks of an MRI?